 The first video analysis produced by CERMAA is the Hurrian song H6 analysis, reproduced on the “Other Analyses” page.
 Our special thanks to Wim van der Meer and to Kabalan Samaha for their initial help in producing this first video analysis (and to Wim for inspiring us with his work).

-Note that the video analyses hold two rankings: one for the dedicated page, and the second – between parenthesises – chronological (date and time of publication) for all the video analyses published by the CERMAA.
+Note that the video analyses hold two rankings: one for the dedicated page, and the second – between parenthesises – chronological (date and time of publication, available on the Chronology page) for all the video analyses published by the CERMAA.